rsonger/software-engineering-lab/_posts/2023-05-31-scene_graph.md

 The `render()` method will apply the model matrix, view matrix, and projection matrix before updating OpenGL render settings and drawing the object.
 It relies heavily on the interfaces of `Material` and `Geometry` which we will complete next time.
 For now, we can see that `Mesh` controls the VAO and render process for drawing this object while `Material` handles the shader program, uniform matrix variables, and OpenGL render settings such as draw style.

-There is still much more we need to add before we can render a 3D object, so look forward to it next time!
+There is still much more we need to add next time before we can render a 3D object, so look forward to it!